kimt12531/Regression-Study-Concrete/README.md

 ## Prerequisites
 - Clone this remote repository https://github.com/kimt12531/Regression-Study-Concrete.git
+- Please create a branch from `develop` in your local repository

 The report may be viewed through opening `Concrete_Regression_Study.html` in your web browser.
 Markdown and Python code and output should be visible.
 You may also view it through `Visual Studio Code` or `Jupyter Notebook`.